-In the Faculty, we believe that it is our primary task to develop learners’ critical capacities to the fullest, to enhance their communication skills and to develop their academic, technical and practical skills.
-To that end it is also home to a number of vibrant, extra-curricular student bodies.
-It houses the Irish Innocence project as well as the Mooting Society, the Communication and Debate Society the Law Society and the Griffith Free Legal Aid Clinic (FLAC).
+The faculty is home to various student bodies with the goal of helping to develop learners’ critical capacities to the fullest, to enhance their communication skills and to develop their academic, technical and practical skills.
+These groups include the Mooting Society, the Communication and Debate Society, the Law Society and the Griffith Free Legal Aid Clinic (FLAC).